JaylynneCM/Monterroso-Data-Science-Portfolio/TidyData-Project/README.md

 # Dataset Description📈:
 This Dataset is adapted from https://edjnet.github.io/OlympicsGoNUTS/2008/
-- Get to know the initial data through df.head() df.describe()

 Steps to tidy data before creating visualizations:

-Step 1: Identifying the wide format of the dataset
+Step 1: Identifying the wide format of the dataset familiarize yourself with the data using df.head() df.describe()

 Step 2: Melting 71 columns into a long format pd.melt()